Reylon is an inventive yangqin performer and songwriter creating an intersection between Chinese and American cultures

-As a biracial Chinese American growing up in San Francisco, Reylon began learning yangqin as a way to stay connected to his heritage.
-He trained at the Central Conservatory in Beijing and has spent most of his unorthodox, eighteen-year career zigzagging between cross-cultural collaborations.
-In 2014, he became the first person from North America to compete professionally in China, where he won a silver prize at the prestigious Baotou International Yangqin Arts Competition.
+As a biracial Chinese American growing up in San Francisco, Reylon began learning yangqin as a way to stay connected to their heritage.
+They trained at the Central Conservatory in Beijing and has spent most of their unorthodox, eighteen-year career zigzagging between cross-cultural collaborations.
+In 2014, they became the first person from North America to compete professionally in China, where they won a silver prize at the prestigious Baotou International Yangqin Arts Competition.

 As a yangqin player, I rarely find artist development programmes that I’m even eligible to apply for, so I am very grateful to be welcomed into the CMF community

-Having spent most of his career as a musical nomad, Reylon is beginning to build a home of his own.
-His transcultural musicality guides listeners into a new Chinese American cultural space, beyond familiar boundaries of genre and geography.
+Having spent most of their career as a musical nomad, Reylon is beginning to build a home of their own.
+Their transcultural musicality guides listeners into a new Chinese American cultural space, beyond familiar boundaries of genre and geography.

-Alongside his artistic practice, Reylon researches the ways in which people form identities and communities across cultural divisions.
-He has expanded on this work by co-founding the transnational artist collective, Tangram – a movement of composers and performers creating new music to transcend the China-West divide.
+Alongside their artistic practice, Reylon researches the ways in which people form identities and communities across cultural divisions.
+They have expanded on this work by co-founding the transnational artist collective, Tangram – a movement of composers and performers creating new music to transcend the China-West divide.

 Reylon hopes to inspire audiences to embrace multiplicity and discover their own nomadic paths by listening within.
-He believes that connecting with each other through music – and searching for meaning within ourselves – can help us create steadying threads of continuity in an otherwise fragmented world.
+They believe that connecting with each other through music – and searching for meaning within ourselves – can help us create steadying threads of continuity in an otherwise fragmented world.